William Dethick: Personal character

 Biographers note that Dethick was embroiled in strife throughout his career to a degree notable even for his time period, including numerous accusations of physical assault.
 In 1573, Mary White, the wife of Chester Herald, reported that Dethick assaulted her with a coal basket and rubbed hot ashes into her hair.
 He was also reported to have attacked his father with his fists, stabbed his elder brother, and stabbed another man while at a funeral in Westminster Abbey.

 In his professional capacity his qualifications were high and he was judged by his peers a skillful herald, but he was a constant transgressor.
 As York Herald, he confirmed arms under his own seal, thus usurping the prerogative of the Kings of Arms.
 He was also able to secure extra powers in his patent of appointment as Garter King of Arms by bribing the Clerk of the Signet.

+In 1601, Henry Howard, 1st Earl of Northampton, Robert Sidney, and Edward Dyer formed a commission to review the activities of Dethick and the officers of arms at Derby House.
+The commission was continued by James VI and I and investigated complaints about Dethick's behaviour at a funeral, handling of fees, and the promotion of his son as Windsor Herald.
+They suggested that William Smith should be made Windsor Herald instead.
+Smith wrote to Northampton detailing how experienced and talented heralds were passed over for promotion, and the work of painting arms often given to painters who were not heralds.

-When a royal commission was established to examine the irregularities, Dethick surrendered his patent though he continued in the office.
+Dethick surrendered his patent though he continued in the office.
 In January 1604, the authorities appointed William Segar as Garter.
 Dethick resisted his deposition until 1606 when he was given a pension of £200 per year.

-Dethick was knighted by King James I of England and VI of Scotland on 13 May 1603.
+Dethick was knighted on 13 May 1603.
 He died in 1612 and was buried in St Paul's Cathedral.
 The grave and monument were destroyed in the Great Fire of London in 1666.
 His name appears on a modern monument in the crypt, listing important graves lost in the fire.